AlbertQQ/Config/README.md

 Config
 ======

-My Emacs config file
+My Vim config file, plugins
-and
-emacs plugin
 and so forth